huggingface/hub-docs/docs/hub/notifications.md

 ## Mute notifications for a specific repository

-It's possible to mute notifications for a specific repository.
-A contextual menu is available from the repository main page to "Mute notifications".
+It's possible to mute notifications for a particular repository by using the "Mute notifications" action in the repository's contextual menu.
-This will prevent any new notification related to that specific repository from being sent to you.
-You can unmute the repository at any time by clicking the "Unmute notifications" menu at the same location.
+This will prevent you from receiving any new notifications for that particular repository.
+You can unmute the repository at any time by clicking the "Unmute notifications" action in the same repository menu.

 ![mute notification menu](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/notifications-mute-menu.png)